This topic leads you through a simple example of how to render a scene in 3ds Max using Arnold.

 1. Start 3ds Max.

-2. The first step is to tell 3ds Max to use Arnold as the current renderer.
-In the Render Setup dialog (from the top menu bar, Rendering> Render Setup..., or by clicking), set Arnold from the Renderer drop-down menu.
+2. Arnold should appear as the current renderer in the Render Setup dialog (from the top menu bar, Rendering> Render Setup..., or by clicking ), set Arnold from the Renderer drop-down menu.

 Note how the renderer options are organized in groups (this is discussed further in sub-topics of the Arnold Render Setup page).